Our History and Founder

 Meet Hilarie!

-As I grew, so did my sewing interest and ability.
-By high school, I was designing custom dresses for cotillions and proms before studying Fashion Design in college.
-I attended The Shannon Rodgers and Jerry Silverman School of Fashion Design and Merchandising at Kent State University.
-Later, transferring to Sweet Briar College, where I studied Art History, with a concentration on the History of Costume through portraiture.
-Sweet Briar did not have a fashion program, but they did have a fantastic theater department and offered extensive internship opportunities.
-I found use for my skills in the theater department’s costume shop and internships with Tom and Linda Platt in NYC, and Meg's Swimwear in Virginia Beach.
-After college, I had a line of women’s clothing, then accessories that I designed, manufactured, and sold in boutiques.
-Later, I worked for other designers and made everything from swimwear to custom wedding gowns.
+My passion for sewing continued to evolve, and by high school, I was designing custom dresses for cotillions and proms.
+I studied fashion design at The Shannon Rodgers and Jerry Silverman School of Fashion Design and Merchandising at Kent State University.
+Later, I transferred to Sweet Briar College, where I deepened my studies in Art History, particularly focusing on the History of Costume through portraiture.
+Though Sweet Briar didn't have a dedicated fashion program, their vibrant theater department provided me valuable opportunities to hone my skills in costume design, supported by internships with Tom and Linda Platt in NYC and Meg's Swimwear in Virginia Beach.

 I’m proud to be a BERNINA Ambassador.